Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description opens with a specific verb ('Create') and resource ('QR code') scoped to 'social media profiles', clearly distinguishing it from sibling tools like create_email_qr or create_wifi_qr.
+The description clearly states the verb 'Create' and the resource 'QR code that links to social media profiles', distinguishing it from sibling tools like create_email_qr or create_phone_qr.
+It also adds unique behavioral details (returns JSON when scanned).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.